argyle77/galaxyMaster/README.txt

 When looking at this code, keep in mind, there are two build targets.
 One of them is the PIC microcontroller on the galaxy itself.
 The other is the so- called Emulator target.
 This file gives instructions on building the emulator target.
-Emulator code is demarcated in the source files using the c pre-processor definition, "EMULATOR" (source enclosed in #ifdef EMULATOR / #endif), which the cmake build process automatically activates.
+Emulator code is demarcated in the source files using the c pre- processor definition, "EMULATOR" (source enclosed in #ifdef EMULATOR / #endif), which the cmake build process automatically activates.
 It is sort of like having two overlapping programs that share a lot of common code.
 The emulator outputs the patterns to a window so that you can see a preview without needing the galaxy hardware on hand.
 I've broken the code into several files.
 Here is a manifest:

 README.txt - This file.
 The project build instructions and the file manifest.